-The liberal arts curriculum at Georgetown College cultivates intellectual skills of perception, analysis, interpretation, and expression, which sustain a life of curiosity, creativity, and responsiveness to the needs of both individuals and communities.
+The liberal arts curriculum at the Georgetown University College of Arts & Sciences cultivates the intellectual skills of perception, analysis, interpretation, and expression, which sustain a life of curiosity, creativity, and responsiveness to the needs of both individuals and communities.

-- One course in the Humanities: Arts, Literatures, and Cultures (HALC)
+- Humanities: Arts, Literature, and Cultures (HALC): 1 course

 Students typically fulfill core requirements during the first and second years.
 To encourage exploration and diversity, students may not take two courses in the same discipline in the same semester during the first two years.

-The sections to the left offer a brief description of each core requirement as well as a non-exhaustive list of possible courses.
-Additionally, students can search for courses that fulfill specific core requirements by visiting the Schedule of Classes and searching by attribute type.
+- Additionally, students can search for courses that fulfill specific core requirements by visiting the Schedule of Classes.

-Please note that the Undergraduate Bulletin for the academic year in which the student matriculated is the ultimate authority on all degree requirements.
-Click here for the bulletin for the current academic year.
+- Please note that the Undergraduate Bulletin for the academic year in which the student matriculated is the ultimate authority on all degree requirements.